St Paul's Square

 How Life Works Here

 St Paul's Square is located in Birmingham.
 Crime is a significant concern, with 372 incidents recorded in 12 months — well above the national average.
 Violence and sexual offences dominates reports.
 137 violent offences were recorded (37% of total).
 Daily amenities are excellent, with 6 facilities within walking distance, including cafe (3), bar (1), and dentist (1).
-Public transport options are limited.
-A car is recommended for commuting and longer journeys.
+The closest is Soda Bread Cafe (cafe, 18m).
+Public transport is accessible, with rail stops within reach.
+The nearest is about 214m away.
 Properties here change hands infrequently.
 Rented accommodation predominates, with smaller households typical of singles or couples.
 There are 14 schools within 2 km, 13 rated Good or Outstanding by Ofsted.
 2 are rated Outstanding.
 Both primary and secondary options are available locally.
 However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
-Overall, this street scores 46 out of 100 for liveability, above the district average.
+The profile suggests appeal to both young professionals and first-time buyers.
+Overall, this street scores 53 out of 100 for liveability, placing it in the top 6% within its district.
 Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.

 Score Breakdown